-A working paper released early in 2021, entitled Wandering Financial Advisors, shows that financial advisors who exit the broker-dealer regulatory regime because of misconduct frequently become (or remain licensed as) insurance producers, where they are more than ten times as likely to commit misconduct as insurance producers who exited the broker-dealer regulatory regime without a history of misconduct.
+A working paper released in 2021 and soon to be published in the Stanford Law Review, entitled Regulatory Arbitrage and the Persistence of Financial Misconduct, shows that financial advisors who exit the broker-dealer regulatory regime because of misconduct frequently become (or remain licensed as) insurance producers, where they are more than ten times as likely to commit misconduct as insurance producers who exited the broker-dealer regulatory regime without a history of misconduct.

 The paper was written by Colleen Honigsberg, Associate Professor of Law at Stanford University, Edwin Hu, research fellow at New York University School of Law, and Robert Jackson, Professor of Law at New York University School of Law and Director of the New York University’s Institute for Corporate Governance.
 Professor Jackson is a former commissioner for the Securities and Exchange Commission.
 The paper is available at

 Honigsberg, Hu, and Jackson analyzed data from four different regulatory regimes applicable to financial advisors: broker-dealer regulation by FINRA, investment advisor regulation under the Investment Advisors Act of 1940, regulation of commodity and futures dealers by the Commodity Futures Trading Commission, and regulation of insurance producers by state insurance departments.
 The analysis focused on financial advisors who left the broker-dealer regulatory regime and then migrated (or “wandered,” as the authors and other researchers have put it) to other parts of the financial advice business.